AlexEJMurphy/Spring_IMDB_Demo/README.md

 - title.crew.tsv.gz from the link in the title of this README

-Replace the filepaths in 'RestServiceApplication line 36' with your local paths to the datasets
+Replace the filepaths in 'RestServiceApplication' - line 36 with your local paths to the datasets.

 #### Dependencies: